djeada/Databases-Notes/notes/11_security_best_practices/02_database_security.md

 #### Multi-Factor Authentication (MFA)

-Multi-Factor Authentication adds an additional layer of security by requiring users to provide multiple forms of verification.
+- Multi-Factor Authentication enhances security by requiring users to provide **multiple forms of verification** before gaining access.

-- **Definition**: MFA requires users to present two or more authentication factors before granting access.
+- MFA involves two or more authentication factors to confirm a user's identity, reducing the reliance on a single security measure.

-- **Factors**:
+**Factors**:

-  - **Something You Know**: A password or personal identification number (PIN).
+- Something you know: Examples include a password or a personal identification number (PIN).
-  - **Something You Have**: A physical token, smart card, or a mobile device with an authentication app.
+- Something you have: Items such as a physical token, smart card, or a mobile device with an authentication app.
-  - **Something You Are**: Biometric identifiers such as fingerprints, facial recognition, or iris scans.
+- Something you are: Biometric methods like fingerprints, facial recognition, or iris scans.

-**Benefits:**
+**Benefits**:

-- **Enhanced Security**: Significantly reduces the risk of unauthorized access due to compromised credentials.
+- Enhanced security significantly lowers the risk of unauthorized access by adding layers beyond a simple password.
-- **Mitigation of Credential Theft**: Even if a password is stolen, an attacker cannot access the account without the additional authentication factor.
+- Mitigation of credential theft ensures that even if a password is stolen, access is denied without additional authentication factors.
-- **Compliance**: Meets requirements of many security standards and regulations that mandate MFA for sensitive systems.
+- Compliance with many security standards and regulations is achieved, as MFA is often a requirement for sensitive systems.

-**Implementation Example:**
+**Implementation Example**:

-- **Using an External Authentication Provider**: Integrate the database with authentication services that support MFA, such as LDAP, Active Directory, or third-party services like Okta or Duo Security.
+Using an external authentication provider integrates the database with MFA-capable services like LDAP, Active Directory, or third-party solutions such as Okta or Duo Security.

-### Connection Security
+#### Connection Security

 Securing the connections between clients and the database server is vital to prevent interception and tampering of data in transit.

-#### Secure Protocols (SSL/TLS)
+##### Secure Protocols (SSL/TLS)

-- **Encryption**: Use Secure Sockets Layer (SSL) or Transport Layer Security (TLS) protocols to encrypt data transmitted over the network.
+- Use Secure Sockets Layer (SSL) or Transport Layer Security (TLS) protocols to **encrypt** data transmitted over the network.
-- **Certificate Verification**: Ensure that SSL/TLS certificates are properly signed by a trusted Certificate Authority (CA) and are validated during the connection to prevent man-in-the-middle attacks.
+- Ensure that SSL/TLS **certificates** are properly signed by a trusted Certificate Authority (CA) and are validated during the connection to prevent man-in-the-middle attacks.

 **Illustrative Diagram:**